Last Updated: 9/28/22 | September 28th, 2022

-Last year, I went to visit the folks at Google Flights, and over lunch they told me about a study they did of thousands of flights.
+A while back, I went to visit the folks at Google Flights.
+Over lunch, they told me about a study they did on thousands of flights.
 They found the average drop price is about $50 USD.
 That means if you wait, you’re most likely to save about $50 USD but might be stuck with a price that is hundreds higher.
 (This excludes sales and mistake fares.)

-In the past, I’ve explained how to finding a cheap flight – the theory and strategy to use when searching for a flight.
+In the past, I’ve explained how to find a cheap flight and the theory and strategy to use when searching for a flight.
 Today, I want to show you how to put that into practice and walk you through how I book my tickets.

 After that, I start with the ITA Matrix, an amazing tool that allows for complex searching and that every flight junkie I know uses.
 While it only searches major airlines (no budget carriers here), it has a calendar option so you can see prices over the course of the month and provides a solid baseline on prices.

 Being flexible with your dates is key to booking cheap airfare, so getting an overview of an entire month is important.
 In fact, being flexible with your destination can yield even cheaper fares.
 If you aren’t set on somewhere in particular, use the “everywhere” option in flight search engines like Skyscanner or Google Flights and see what you can find.

 But for the purposes of this article, I’m going to use concrete destinations.
 Let’s look at our example route from New York to Barcelona:

 You can see at a glance that the cheapest flight for this route is $425 USD.
 But click through to choose your dates and booking options, and you’ll get the full picture: